kleydon/SegmentedControl-Demo-Qt-Python/README.md

 # SegmentedControl-Demo-Qt-Python

-Strangely, PyQt doesn't include a "stock" segmented control (set of mutually-exclusive, visually abbutting buttons), so I wrote one in Python.
+PyQt hasn't included a "stock" segmented control (set of mutually-exclusive, visually abbutting buttons), so I wrote one in Python.

 ## Usage: